longtongster/ml-project-template/README.md

 In order to use DVC we need to have a git repository and then initalize a dvc repository using `dvc init`.

+To see what is tracked by dvc you can execute `dvc list . --dvc-only`

 ### DVC pipelines

 The dvc pipeline is defined in a `dvc.yaml` file.